 Some people with depression prefer non-drug approaches to help them manage their condition and feel better.
 Natural treatments and home remedies may be good for milder forms of depression.
 But there's no hard evidence that they're effective for moderate to severe depression.

 Talk to your doctor about which complementary and alternative treatments might work for you.

 St. John's wort is a common herbal supplement suggested for depression.
 It's been used for medical purposes in other parts of the world for thousands of years.
 But research findings have been mixed.
 It seems to work best for mild to moderate depression, not the more severe forms.

 5-HTP and SAMe are other supplements that have been studied for depression.

-Using an herbal supplement requires caution and should be taken only after consulting your doctor.
-This is because supplements could interact with medicines that you are also taking, and use could be dangerous for people with certain conditions.
+Don't take a supplement unless you've talked to your doctor about it.
+They could interact with your medicines, and they can be dangerous for people with certain conditions.
 Your doctor can help you weigh the risks and potential benefits.
 That way, you can make an informed decision.

 Meditation is sometimes described as an altered state of consciousness.
-Meditation can help promote relaxation, which has been found to be helpful for depression.
+It can help you relax, which helps with your depression.